namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

   * **DigiTax Nigeria API hub (You are here 🎉)**
   * [DigiTax Zambia API hub](https://zm.docs.digitax.tech)
 </Accordion>

+## Electronic Tax Invoicing in Nigeria

+African countries lately have been opting to digitize their tax systems by imposing e-Invoicing or Electronic Tax Invoicing and Reporting.

+Nigeria is one of the countries and the country's tax authority, **FIRS** (Federal Inland Revenue Service) has a transformative e-invoicing system, simply referred to as *FIRS e-Invoicing System*.

 ## Introduction to FIRS e-Invoicing System and DigiTax